 Municipal Market Update.
-Recent municipal market developments include a back-up in rates and above average supply that has been met with solid demand amidst robust fund inflows and tightening credit spreads.
-Treasuries have recently responded to growth concerns around uncertainty over the spread of the COVID-19 delta variant and its effect on supply chains/inflation.
-Although municipal rates have buoyed by the aforementioned general rise in treasuries, this has been capped by ongoing cash inflows and manageable supply.
+Recent municipal market developments include manageable supply that has been met with solid demand amidst robust fund inflows and tightening credit spreads.
+Treasuries have backed-up following the passage of \$1.9 trillion of additional stimulus, investor expectations of inflation above 2%, and future monetary support.
+Municipal rates have buoyed by the aforementioned general rise in treasuries, though this is capped by ongoing cash inflows and manageable supply.
 Moreover, rates remain relatively low from a historical context.
-After a record 2020 year of total supply of \$474 billion, Citi is expecting a total supply of \$515 billion in 2021, which will set a new record if realized.
-2021 is beginning to gain momentum after a relatively slow start to the year.
-Currently, estimated net supply for 2021 is at \$118 billion, the highest since 2009.
-The municipal market is expected to grow to ~\$4.1 trillion by YE'21.
-From a demand perspective, 2021YTD weekly fund inflows were low at \$408.1 million for the week ending September 29, following prior week's inflows of \$1.55 billion.
-Although municipal volatility declined after sharply rising on uncertainties surrounding COVID-19, volatility has somewhat increased recently amid economic and political uncertainty, including expectations for growth, stimulus and Fed support.
+After a record 2020 year of total supply of \$474 billion (with supply especially driven by \$145 billion in taxable volume), 2021 is beginning to gain momentum after a relatively slow start to the year.
+Currently, estimated net supply for 2021 is +\$145 billion, the highest since 2009.
+Taxable supply continues its advance, with 2021YTD supply of \$37.70 billion, with year-over-year volume up 18%.
+From a demand perspective, 2021YTD weekly fund inflows were robust at \$23.90 billion, with weekly reporting municipal funds recording inflows of \$1.64 billion for the week ending April 30 following the prior week's inflows of \$1.89 billion.
+Although municipal volatility declined after sharply rising on uncertainties surrounding COVID-19, volatility has somewhat increased recently following treasury market volatility and expectations for increasing interest rates.